StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 2. If no components appear after making changes to a synchronization, or the data isn't as expected, follow the steps described in the sections below to check each step in the [topology synchronization process](#topology-synchronization-process).
 3. If relations are missing from the topology, read the note on [troubleshooting synchronization of relations](#relations).

-### StackState Agent
+### Rancher Observability Agent

-For integrations that run through StackState Agent, StackState Agent is a good place to start an investigation.
+For integrations that run through Rancher Observability Agent, Rancher Observability Agent is a good place to start an investigation.
-- Check the [StackState Agent log](/setup/agent/about-stackstate-agent.md#deployment) for hints that it has problems connecting to StackState.
+- Check the [Rancher Observability Agent log](/setup/agent/about-stackstate-agent.md#deployment) for hints that it has problems connecting to Rancher Observability.
 - The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
-This command won't send any data to StackState.
+This command won't send any data to Rancher Observability.
 Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.

-### StackState Receiver
+### Rancher Observability Receiver

-The StackState Receiver receives JSON data from StackState Agent V2.
+The Rancher Observability Receiver receives JSON data from Rancher Observability Agent V2.

-- Check the StackState Receiver logs for JSON deserialization errors.
+- Check the Rancher Observability Receiver logs for JSON deserialization errors.

 ### Kafka

 Topology and telemetry are stored on Kafka on separate topics.
-The StackState topology synchronization reads data from a Kafka bus once it becomes available.
+The Rancher Observability topology synchronization reads data from a Kafka bus once it becomes available.

 Use the `stac` CLI to list the topics on Kafka and check the messages on a topic:
 - List all topics present on Kafka: `stac topology list-topics`.
-A topic should be present where the name has the format `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the StackState Agent integration YAML (usually the URL of the data source).
+A topic should be present where the name has the format `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the Rancher Observability Agent integration YAML (usually the URL of the data source).
 - Check messages on a Kafka topic: `stac topic show <topic_name>`.
 If there are recent messages on the Kafka bus, then the issue isn't in the data collection.

 ### Synchronization

-The StackState topology synchronization reads messages from a topic on the Kafka data bus.
+The Rancher Observability topology synchronization reads messages from a topic on the Kafka data bus.
 The Kafka topic used by a synchronization is defined in the Sts data source.

 - Check if the topic name defined in the Sts data source matches what is returned by the `stackstate-agent check` command.
 Note that topic names are case-sensitive.
-- Check the error counter for the synchronization on the StackState UI page **Settings** > **Topology Synchronization** > **Synchronizations**.
+- Check the error counter for the synchronization on the Rancher Observability UI page **Settings** > **Topology Synchronization** > **Synchronizations**.
 Increasing numbers tell you that there was an error while processing received data.

 ![Synchronization errors](/.gitbook/assets/settings_synchronizations.png)

-To troubleshoot processing errors, refer to the relevant StackState log files.
+To troubleshoot processing errors, refer to the relevant Rancher Observability log files.
 The provided log messages will help you to resolve the issue.
-For details on working with the StackState log files on Kubernetes and Linux see the pages under [Configure > Logging](/configure/logging/README.md).
+For details on working with the Rancher Observability log files on Kubernetes and Linux see the pages under [Configure > Logging](/configure/logging/README.md).

 - Check the `stackstate.log` or, for Kubernetes, the `stackstate-api` pod.
   - If there is an issue with the ID extractor, an exception will be logged here on each received topology element.
 No topology will be synchronized, however, the synchronization’s error counter will **not** increase.